nmaletm/pilot-charts/README.md

-# pilot-charts
+# Pilot Charts online browser
-Pilot charts  repo
+You can view the charts here http://nmaletm.github.io/pilot-charts/